vinliao/blog-next/content/about.md

 type: "page"
 ---

 Hi, I'm Vin.

 I help financial publisher sell more product by writing direct response copy.
 To know more, click [here.](/copywriting)

-I write blog and essays from time to time.
-You can read it [here.](/posts) All these are personal post, there is no "marketing content."
+I write personal blog and essays from time to time, and you can read it [here.](/posts).

-Contact: vin@vinliao.com.
+Contact: vin@vinliao.com